 Practices of Knowledge / Play Prompts, 2021 -22

-This research project Practices of Knowledge centres on the performative exchange of expertise between children and adults, whereby all age-groups are acknowledged as both specialists and co-learners.
+This research project Practices of Knowledge centres on the performative exchange of expertise between children and adults, whereby all age-groups are acknowledged as both specialists and co-learners, together creating a commons of knowledge.
 Developed over a substantial period of time, relationships of trust between artist, students and teachers, were established that allows for a reversal of the established knowledge-exchange.

 A recognition of children’s expertise in play emerged, which becomes a form of exchangeable knowledge for children to teach “grown-ups” to learn/ re-learn.
 Play Prompts has been realised as a series of co-created risograph posters featuring the individual prompts, imagery and children’s illustrations of the research process.
 The Play Prompts are intended to allow grow ups to benefit from the socialising and wellbeing of play, re-engage with their own hidden ludic capacities and forgotten embodied memories.